 To find out more about what we mean by workforce planning download our ‘Workforce Planning in a Nutshell’ briefing here.

-[Note: SWiPe is a Registered Trademark owned by WSP.
-We encourage people to share the framework and adapt it locally under a creative commons © arrangement that requires attribution to WSP and non-commercial use.]
+Note: SWiPe is a Registered Trademark owned by Whole Systems Partnership Limited.
+We encourage people to share the SWiPe framework and adapt the materials locally, on the condition that the framework is made available subject to the Creative Commons Attribution-NonCommercial-ShareAlike licence requiring attribution to WSP and is limited to non-commercial use.